sendgrid/docs/source/User_Guide/Suppressions/recipient_subscription_preferences.md

 Emails that are sent with an unsubscribe group specified with will have two links at the bottom of the email: an “Email Preferences” link, and an “Unsubscribe” link.

-If you do not specify a unsubscribe group when sending an email, the unsubscribe link will act as a global unsubscribe.
+If you do not specify an unsubscribe group when sending an email, the unsubscribe link will act as a global unsubscribe.
 This means that the recipient will no longer get any emails at all, including potentially important emails like password resets.
 To avoid this, create unsubscribe groups.

 {% anchor h2 %}
 The Unsubscribe Link